MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-qos.md

 <!-- Description-Source-ADMX -->
 Specifies an alternate link layer (Layer-2) priority value for packets with the Best Effort service type (ServiceTypeBestEffort).
 The Packet Scheduler inserts the corresponding priority value in the Layer-2 header of the packets.

-If you enable this setting, you can change the default priority value associated with the Best Effort service type.
+- If you enable this setting, you can change the default priority value associated with the Best Effort service type.

-If you disable this setting, the system uses the default priority value of 0.
+- If you disable this setting, the system uses the default priority value of 0.

+> [!IMPORTANT]
-Important: If the Layer-2 priority value for this service type is specified in the registry for a particular network adapter, this setting is ignored when configuring that network adapter.
+> If the Layer-2 priority value for this service type is specified in the registry for a particular network adapter, this setting is ignored when configuring that network adapter.
 <!-- QosServiceTypeBestEffort_PV-Description-End -->

 <!-- QosServiceTypeBestEffort_PV-Editable-Begin -->